PharmaLedger-IMI/csc-workspace-main/README.md

 * Use case related:
     * Apihub-root: Folder changes:
         * wallet loaders: clones the loader into each of the wallets:
+            * csc-sponsor-fabric-wallet/loader;
-            * fgt-mah-wallet/loader;
+            * csc-cmo-fabric-wallet/loader;
-            * fgt-pharmacy-wallet/loader;
+            * csc-courier-fabric-wallet/loader;
-            * fgt-wholesaler wallet/loader;
+            * csc-site-wallet/loader;

+    * fgt-sponsor-ssapp: The application for the sponsor;
-    * fgt-mah-ssapp: The application for the Mah;
+    * fgt-cmo-ssapp: The application for the CMO;
-    * fgt-pharmacy-ssapp: The application for the pharmacy;
+    * fgt-courier-ssapp: The application for the courier;
-    * fgt-wholesaler-ssapp: The application for the wholesaler;
+    * fgt-site-ssapp: The application for the clinical site;
     * gtin-dsu-wizard: the ssapp the creates GTIN based DSUs. *Cloned from epi*;
     * gtin-resolver: the 'library' to resolve gtin+batchs to dsus. *Cloned from epi*;